andyforever/sequelizer/README.md

 > Authorization may required.

-> Other OS(Linux,Windows) will be supportted latter.
+> Other OS(Linux,Windows) will be supported latter.

 ![screenshot](https://gw.alicdn.com/tps/TB1ZWLGPXXXXXcoXFXXXXXXXXXX-1720-1160.png)